 Hospital Administration Certificate and Diploma Program Options

 Students considering a career in hospital administration might want to start with a certificate or diploma program in medical office administration.
-These programs prepares individuals for careers in hospitals and other health care facilities providing front office and back-office support to medical and administrative staff.
+These programs prepare individuals for careers in hospitals and other health care facilities providing front office and back-office support to medical and administrative staff.
+Students will have the opportunity to learn medical terminology, billing and coding, ethics and general office practices.
+A certificate or diploma can generally be earned in one year or less.
+Professional certifications, such as in medical transcription or coding, are offered in this field.

 Certificate Programs in Medical Office Administration